edgedb/edgedb/docs/guides/cheatsheet/link_properties.rst

 link.
 Due to how they're persisted under the hood, link properties have a few additional constraints: they're always *single* and *optional*.

+In thinking about how to use link properties, keep in mind that they are link **properties**, not link **links**.
+This means they can contain only primitive data (scalars, enums, arrays, or tuples).

 .. note::

   In practice, link properties are best used with many-to-many relationships